In a nutshell

 The issue of privacy and data security is one of the most pressing and controversial in our digital age – so naturally it’s a growth area for lawyers.
 The law in this area is still relatively new, but nonetheless it struggles to keep up with rapid technological advances.
 Lawyers advise clients on the collection, use and transfer of personal information.
 Multinational companies, developers of products and public bodies are all under pressure to comply to ever-changing regulation that protects the consumer.

 “Cybersecurity is going to be a hot button issue.”
-Mary Ellen Callahan, Jenner & Block.
+Mary Ellen Callahan.

 Attorneys might focus on compliance and take a proactive approach, ensuring clients adhere to their obligations to protect personal information either from outside attack or from misuse by employees.
 Alternatively, lawyers might assume a more reactive role and deal with data breaches, as well as contentious matters and investigations conducted by data protection authorities.
 This part of the practice is also known as the enforcement side.

 The rise of social media companies, smart technology and data transmission means that lawyers in this field are increasingly relevant.
 A growing awareness of what is being shared between organisations has prompted the need to protect not only personal data but intellectual property too.
-“Cybersecurity is going to be a hot button issue,” Mary Ellen Callahan of Jenner & Block says.
+“Cybersecurity is going to be a hot button issue,” according to ex-head and founder of Jenner & Block's privacy team Mary Ellen Callahan.
 “There is more interest than ever in keeping information protected.”

 What lawyers do